Naolb099/BasicCalculator/README.md

 ## Getting Started

 To get started, clone or download the repository and open the project in Visual Studio.
-Once the project is open, you can run the program by clicking the Start button in the toolbar.
+Once the project is open, you can run the program by clicking the Start button in the toolbar or clicking the F5 key on the keyboard.

 ## Using the Calculator